zenwalk/feralfilehosting/Feral Wiki/Other software/Mount Your Server as a Local Filesystem - Windows and Dokan/readme.md

 Upon connecting Dokan will tell you that is has started SFTP and then you should see you mounted volume in My computer with the driver letter assigned in the settings.
 If you get an error about assigning the driver letter check that the Dokanmounter service is running.

-this was done on Windows 7 x86 & x64 with no compatibility settings used.
+this was done on:

+Windows 7 x86 & x64 with no compatibility settings used.
+Net 2 and 3.5 are included in an updated Windows 7.
+You must install Microsoft Visual C++ 2005 SP1 Redistributable Package (x86)

+Windows 8 x86 & x64 with Windows 7 compatibility settings used.
+Net 2 and 3.5 must be installed manually.
+You must install Microsoft Visual C++ 2005 SP1 Redistributable Package (x86)